matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 one of its variants.

+Clients must only store keys in backups after they have ensured that the `auth_data` is trusted.
+This can be done either by:

+- checking that it is signed by the user's [master cross-signing key](#cross-signing) or by a verified device belonging to the same user, or
-Clients must only store keys in backups after they have ensured that the `auth_data` is trusted, either by checking the signatures on it, or by deriving the public key from a private key that it obtained from a trusted source.
+- by deriving the public key from a private key that it obtained from a trusted source.
+Trusted sources for the private key include the user entering the key, retrieving the key stored in [secret storage](#secret-storage), or obtaining the key via [secret sharing](#sharing) from a verified device belonging to the same user.

 When a client uploads a key for a session that the server already has a key for, the server will choose to either keep the existing key or